Close (Nick Jonas song): Critical reception

-Live performance
+Live performances

 Jonas performed the song live with Tove Lo on Saturday Night Live on April 16, 2016.
 On April 24, 2016, he performed the song during his 75-minute set at the New Orleans Jazz Fest.
-He performed the song with Thomas Rhett and Daniella Bradbery for an episode of CMT Crossroads.
+He performed the song with Thomas Rhett and Danielle Bradbery for an episode of CMT Crossroads.
 On April 28, Jonas and Tove Lo performed the song on Jimmy Kimmel Live!.
 Jonas performed the song solo on The Ellen DeGeneres Show on May 9, 2016.
 He and Tove Lo performed "Close" live on May 22, 2016, at the 2016 Billboard Music Awards.
 On June 10, he performed the song live on Today.

 Jonas performed the song as a part of his setlist for the Future Now Tour with Demi Lovato singing Lo's lyrics.
 Jonas also performed the song live on German TV show Germany's Next Topmodel.
+During the San Antonio show on October 18, 2025 as part of Jonas20: Greetings from Your Hometown Tour, Jonas performed the song live with songwriter Julia Michaels singing Lo's lyrics.

 Music video

 The music video was released the same day as the single and was directed by Tim Erem.
 The video depicts both singers unable to physically touch each other as they are continuously pulled away from the other.
 As their clothes are ripped away, the pair is able to finally get close.
 The more vulnerable the pair get, the closer they are able to get.